CrunchyStudios/crunchy-tunes/CONTRIBUTING.md

 If the merge succeeds without conflicts, finish merging the pull request by typing `git push upstream master`

+###Deployment
+Builds in master that pass all tests will automatically be deployed to [http://crunchytunes.com](http://crunchytunes.com) via Travis CI and AWS CodeDeploy.
+See the build history [here](https://travis-ci.org/ImmaculateHangover/crunchy-tunes/builds).

 ### Guidelines

 1. Uphold the current code standard:
-    - Keep your code [DRY][].
+    - Keep your code DRY.
-    - Apply the [boy scout rule][].
     - Follow [STYLE-GUIDE.md](STYLE-GUIDE.md)
-1. Run the [tests][] before submitting a pull request.
+1. Pass all tests before submitting a pull request.
 1. Tests are very, very important.
 Submit tests if your pull request contains new, testable behavior.
-1. Your pull request is comprised of a single ([squashed][]) commit.
+1. Your pull request is comprised of a single squashed commit.

-## Checklist:

-This is just to help you organize your process
+### Template

+Complete the template below and paste into the issue associated with your Pull Request.

+#### Checklist
+Mark an X inside of
 - [ ] Did I cut my work branch off of master (don't cut new branches from existing feature brances)?
 - [ ] Did I follow the correct naming convention for my branch?
 - [ ] Is my branch focused on a single main change?
 - [ ] Do all of my changes directly relate to this change?
 - [ ] Did I rebase the upstream master branch after I finished all my work?
 - [ ] Did I write a clear pull request message detailing what changes I made?
-- [ ] Did I get a team code review?
+- [ ] Are all tests passing
- - [ ] Did I make any requested changes from that code review?
+- [ ] Did I write new tests for new functionality?

-If you follow all of these guidelines and make good changes, you should have no problem getting your changes merged in.
+#### What are the important parts of the code?

+#### How should this be tested by the reviewer?

+#### Is any other information necessary to understand the files?

+#### Attach relevant screenshots (if any)

+Your reviewer will use this template to validate your pull requests and get your contribution merged in!

 <!-- Links -->
 [style guide]: https://github.com/hackreactor-labs/style-guide